Easy, kid-approved ideas from Megan Roosevelt, also known as Healthy Grocery Girl, a Registered Dietitian Nutritionist, recipe producer, and mom of 2!

 Toddler Spinach Muffins

 I love that these muffins contain spinach, a plant-based leafy green that contains iron, calcium and lots of fiber!
 The texture of these muffins is more like a pancake, so we like to make small, mini muffins for the best texture results.
-My daughter easily will eat a few muffins and a Once Upon A Farm yogurt or super smoothie as a snack!
+My daughter easily will eat a few muffins and a Once Upon a Farm smoothie as a snack!

 Tip!
 While these muffins are not vegan, they are predominantly plant-based.
 To make these muffins vegan you can substitute the egg with a vegan egg substitute.